bdlm/log/README.md

 #### Example

-The simplest way to use Logrus is simply the package-level exported logger:
+The simplest way to use `bdlm/log` is simply the package-level exported logger:

 ```go
 package main